KabbAmine/vCoolor.vim/README.md

 	Plugin 'KabbAmine/vCoolor.vim'

-Then proceed to the installation of the plugins with the following command:
+Then proceed to the installation of the plugin with the following command:

 	:PluginInstall